New documentary questions timeline of first people in Texas

 A new documentary says people may have lived in Central Texas far longer than was first thought.

-Those prehistoric people lived at a place called The Gault Site.
-A film about it premieres later this month.
+Those prehistoric people lived at a place called The Gault Site, and a film about it will premiere during the Austin film Festival.

 "If there's such a cool place deep in the heart of Texas, right in our backyard, why don't more Texans know about this?" film producer Olive Talley said.